IainJackson90/pp1-yoga/README.md

 # Deployment

-- _This site was deployed to GitHub and these are the steps that was taken to do so:_
+- ## _This site was deployed to GitHub and these are the steps that was taken to do so:_

-  - Log into GitHub
+  1. Log into GitHub
-  - Navigate to repository (Left top corner)
+  2. Navigate to repository (Left top corner)
-  - Select the project  (The top let corner)
+  3. Select the project  (The top let corner)
-  - Settings (Nav bar at the top)
+  4. Settings (Nav bar at the top)
-  - Pages (Left side menu)
+  5. Pages (Left side menu)
-  - Branch(Select main and folder as Root)
+  6. Branch(Select main and folder as Root)
-  - Save
+  7. Save

 Wait a while for it GitHub to deploy the webpage, when it is done it wil show the link at the top

 ![GitHub](./assets/docs/github.png)

+- ## _Cloning the GitHub repository_

+  This will download a full copy to your desktop

+  1. Log into GitHub
+  2. Find the repository you wish to clone
+  3. Find the green code button top right corner
+  4. Select "Local", copy the HTTPS URL
+  5. Go to Codeanywhere and navigate to "New Workspace"
+  6. Paste the URl into the space provided
+  7. Click "Create"

+- ## _Forking the GitHub repository_

+  Will allow you to create a copy of the repository so changes can be made that will not affect the original repository.

+  1. Log into GitHub
+  2. Find the repository you wish to fork
+  3. Find the "Fork" drop down in the top right corner second from last
+  4. Select "Create"

 # Technologies Used